PingThingsIO/btrdb-python/docs/source/installing.rst

     $ pip install "btrdb[all]>=5.30.2" # btrdb with testing, data science and all other optional packages

-To get a specific version of btrdb-python supply the version number.
+To get a specific version of :code:`btrdb-python` supply the version number.
 The major version of this library is tied to the major version of the BTrDB database as in the 4.X bindings are best used to speak to a 4.X BTrDB database, the 5.X bindings for 5.X platform..